prasanna-ML-expert/aws-machine-learning-specialist-certification-dump/README.md

 # 130 Questions dump.

-### A Machine Learning Specialist needs to be able to ingest streaming data and store it in Apache Parquet files for exploration and analysis.
+### 1.A Machine Learning Specialist needs to be able to ingest streaming data and store it in Apache Parquet files for exploration and analysis.
 Which of the following services would both ingest and store this data in the correct format?

 A. AWS DMS